instant-labs/instant-bandit/pages/docs/usage/working-with-metrics.md

 ## Scope
-Analytics are always tracked against a variant.
+Analytics are always tracked against a variant in a "metrics bucket".
 This includes `exposures` and `conversions` and any custom metrics that you record.

 When there's no active experiment or variants running, metrics are tracked against a built-in default called [the invariant](../internals/invariant.md).